US election tampering charge for Russians

 What does the indictment say?

-"Defendants and their co-conspirators also created and controlled numerous Twitter accounts designed to appear as if US persons or groups controlled them."

-It says those involved systematically measured how well their internet posts were doing and adjusted their strategies to maximise effectiveness.

-It also says those named in the indictment began discussing how to affect the election as early as 2014.
+It also says those named in the indictment had visited the US posing as American citizens and had begun discussing how to affect the election as early as 2014.

 "By 2016, defendants and their co-conspirators used their fictitious online persons to interfere with the 2016 US presidential election," the indictment continues.